Jail and Inmate Search in Washington

 What are Washington Jail Records?

-Washington jail records are the forms and papers that are filled out on each inmate in the system.
+Washington jail inmate search records are the forms and papers that are filled out on each inmate in the system.
 Intake paperwork, moves to new facilities, visitor logs, medical history, court documents are just some of what is kept in each inmates criminal file.
-Washington jail records are updated frequently and shared among all branches of law enforcement, and some are even available to the public.
+Washington inmate search records are updated frequently and shared among all branches of law enforcement, and some are even available to the public.
 These records follow each inmate from arrest all the way through parole appearances.

-When searching for an inmate located in a Washington jail or prison, you need only their last name or DOC number.
+When searching for an inmate located in a WA jail or prison, you need only their last name or DOC number.
 From there you will see a list of inmates with some information like ID, name, and facility.
 There is also a link where you can be notified of any updates to the prisoner’s status.
 This is for victims of crimes they committed.
 There is no option to see more details on each inmate.
-However, you can use a third-party online search portal to find out everything about someone in jail or prison including complete criminal history, mug shots and more.
+However, you can use Washington inmate records search online to find out everything about someone in jail or prison including complete criminal history, mug shots and more.

 Creating Public Jail Records

-Washington Department of Corrections administrators are constantly filling out paperwork and creating jail records for each inmate.
+The state Department of Corrections administrators are constantly filling out paperwork and creating jail records for each inmate.
 The process begins when something occurs regarding the inmate, such as when they are arrested, and their RAP sheets are typed up.
 Other events like visitor logs, court appearances, participation in work-release or educational programs, medical issues or other things that happen while they are incarcerated are all documented and kept in their jail record.
-Washington shares their jail records will all other forms of law enforcement to keep everyone abreast of what is going on with each prisoner.
+The state shares Washington prison inmate search records will all other forms of law enforcement to keep everyone abreast of what is going on with each prisoner.

 Criminal Justice Quick Facts